mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 ```

 !!! note "Info"
-    This method removes the need to restart and recreate the `PowerSystem` within the `dc` model from the beginning when implementing changes to the existing power system.
+    This method removes the need to restart and recreate the `PowerSystem` within the `dc` field from the beginning when implementing changes to the existing power system.

 ---

 ## [Power Flow Update](@id DCPowerFlowUpdateManual)
 An advanced methodology involves users establishing the `DCPowerFlow` composite type using [`dcPowerFlow`](@ref dcPowerFlow) just once.
-After this initial setup, users can seamlessly integrate new branches and generators, and also have the capability to modify buses, branches, and generators, all without the need to recreate the `DCPowerFlow` type.
+After this initial setup, users can integrate new branches and generators, and also have the capability to modify buses, branches, and generators, all without the need to recreate the `DCPowerFlow` type.

-This advancement extends beyond the previous scenario where recreating the `PowerSystem` and `dc` model was unnecessary, to now include the scenario where `DCPowerFlow` also does not need to be recreated.
+This advancement extends beyond the previous scenario where recreating the `PowerSystem` and DC model was unnecessary, to now include the scenario where `DCPowerFlow` also does not need to be recreated.
 Such efficiency can be particularly advantageous in cases where JuliaGrid can reuse nodal matrix factorization.

-!!! note "Info"
-    This method removes the need to restart and recreate both the `PowerSystem` within the `dc` model and the `DCPowerFlow` from the beginning when implementing changes to the existing power system.

----

-##### Reusing Matrix Factorization
-Drawing from the preceding example, our focus now shifts to finding a solution involving modifications that entail adjusting the active power demand at `Bus 2`, introducing a new generator at `Bus 2`, and fine-tuning the output power of `Generator 1`.
-It is important to note that these adjustments do not impact the branches leaving the nodal matrix unchanged.
-To resolve this updated system, users can simply execute the [`solve!`](@ref solve!(::PowerSystem, ::DCPowerFlow)) function:
+By modifying the previous example, we observe that we now create the `DCPowerFlow` type only once:
 ```@example DCPowerFlowSolution
 using JuliaGrid # hide
 @default(unit) # hide